Martha Marcy May Marlene (2011) – Film Review

 Certificate: 15

-by Nate Wisniewski
+By Nate Wisniewski

 If you incline that way, you could hurl a few accusations at Martha Marcy May Marlene.
 Firstly, the title is terrible.
 It’s never a good thing when you can’t remember the name of the movie you’ve just seen.
 It’s also very slow and its controversial ending is dividing opinion among critics.